Welcome......to my

 The training came outside of the academy, however, as I got caught up with a

-most amazing set of neighborhood activists who had not only saved their
+most amazing set of neighborhood activists in the Cedar-Riverside neighborhood of Minneapolis who had not only saved their

 community from the wrecking ball, but had gone on to rehabilitate their